edinsoncs/suni-coin/README.md

 - `getStakeOf(key)` returns how many tokens a validator has staked.
 - `getValidators()` gives the full validator table.
 - `getExtendedStats()` provides advanced chain metrics.
+- `getAddressStats(address)` summarizes total sent and received amounts for an address.

 Validators are persisted to `src/storage/validators.json` and a random validator is now selected based on stake when new blocks are mined.